zzybluebell/tp/docs/UserGuide.md

 * **Point:**
    * *The point accumulation is similar to credit.*
-   * *However, point can be redeemed as amounts of cash deduction to a member, and point will be deducted accordingly with redemption.*
+   * *However, point can be redeemed as discounts to a member, and point will be deducted accordingly with redemption.*
    * *In [delete transaction](#13), the point will not be affected and keep the same.*
    * *In [edit transaction](#14), the point will be increased when billing amount is greater than the billing amount